ohsu-comp-bio/UniVI/README.md

 **RNA**

 * `.layers["counts"]` → raw counts
-* `.X` → what's used in model training, can be normalized / log1p counts (e.g. HVGs only), raw counts, normalized / log1p / scaled counts, etc.
+* `.X` → what's used in model training; can be normalized / log1p counts (e.g. HVGs only), raw counts, normalized / log1p / scaled counts, etc.
-* When setting up a model, decoder likelihood for each mnodality should roughly match its respective input distribution:
+* When setting up a model, decoder likelihood for each modality should roughly match its respective input distribution:

-  * `"nb"` or `"zinb"` for raw counts/some instances of normalized counts.
+  * `"nb"` or `"zinb"` for raw counts or some instances of normalized counts
-  * `"gaussian"` for other isntances of normalized and normalized/scaled counts.
+  * `"gaussian"` for other instances of normalized and normalized/scaled counts

 **ADT (CITE-seq)**

 * `.layers["counts"]` → raw ADT counts
 * `.X` → can be CLR-normalized ADT, CLR-normalized / scaled ADT, raw ADT counts, or even preprocessed similar to RNA depending on integration goals
 * Decoder likelihood for ADT data, depending on how it's preprocessed (should roughly match the input distribution):

   * `"nb"` or `"zinb"` for more raw-like counts
   * `"gaussian"` for normalized or normalized/scaled counts